joergkrause/svogv/README.md

 This library is for making forms and grids.
 Easy and fast.
 It has these advantages:

-* All form parts are being created dynamically by using decorators.
+* All form parts are being created dynamically by using viewmodels with decorators.
 These control the UI and validation.
 * All styles are based on the specified environment, can be used together with themes and custom parts can be changed.
+* The main part i a very advanced data table component (aka Grid)
-* A grid component makes data tables very easy to use.
+  * The grid component makes data tables and is very easy to use.
-* A tree view is another component.
+  * A tree view is another component that fits in.
+It can be used stand alone or to organize the grid.
-* Dynamic editors and an autoform component creates the whole form without code.
+  * Dynamic editors and an autoform components create a whole form without code.
+This provides the editing capability of the data table.

 ## What is it?